 Your building project will be liable for CIL if:

-• it is a building people go in to use
+- it is a building people are going to use

 CIL will be charged per square meter, depending on the location of your project.
 As an example the rates for Cornwall Council range from £0 - £400 per square metre depending on where in Cornwall the development is taking place.
 Detailed information regarding the Charging Schedule will be available through your relevant planning authority - Cornwall's can be found here.